soobinrho/BeeMovr/DEVLOG.md

 - [A Dev.to post on how to set up the CSP header](https://dev.to/snaka/securing-your-nextjs-application-with-strict-csp-4lie)
 - [Example code for CSP](https://nextjs.org/docs/pages/building-your-application/configuring/content-security-policy)

--> "If you need to read dynamic values from the incoming request, you cannot use a static export." [[Source](https://nextjs.org/docs/app/building-your-application/deploying/static-exports#route-handlers)] So, never mind.
+"If you need to read dynamic values from the incoming request, you cannot use a static export." [[Source](https://nextjs.org/docs/app/building-your-application/deploying/static-exports#route-handlers)] So, never mind.
 We'll use a regular build instead.

-**2023-09-28 Soobin**
+#### 2023-09-28 Soobin

 We decided to use Jest for unit testing.